WPBeginner

 ?>

-Make sure to replace the username and password.
-You can now upload this file to your website and access it via web browser.
+Upon pasting the code, make sure to replace the username and password with your own.
+You can now upload this file to your website and access it via a web browser.

-If the script connected successfully, then it means that your user has sufficient permission, and there is something else that is wrong.
+If the script connected successfully, then it means that your user has sufficient permissions, and something else is causing the error.

-If the above-mentioned troubleshooting tips failed to fix the database connection error on your website, then you may try these additional steps.
+If the above-mentioned troubleshooting tips fail to fix the database connection error on your website, then you may try these additional steps.

-Reported by our users, these steps have helped some users resolve the database connection error on their websites.
+As reported by our users, these steps have helped some of them resolve the database connection error on their websites.

-Try updating the WordPress site URL using phpMyAdmin.
-Simply access phpMyAdmin from your hosting account dashboard, and select your WordPress database.
+Simply access phpMyAdmin from your hosting account dashboard and select your WordPress database from the list.

-After that click on the SQL menu on the top and enter the following MySQL query.
+After that, switch to the SQL menu on the top and enter the following MySQL query:

 UPDATE wp_options SET option_value='YOUR_SITE_URL' WHERE option_name='siteurl'